GoodOldJack12/LyokoPluginLoader/README.md

 ### Information
 These commands will show brief information in the command output, and verbose output in the LyokoLog
 ```
-api.loader.pluginlist - show all plugins in log
+api.loader.pluginlist         - show all plugins
-          .all       - show all plugins in chat, brief format
+          .all                - same as above
           .enabled            - show all enabled plugins
           .disabled           - show all disabled plugins
 ```